galette/galette/galette/docs/README.md

 HTML files will be generated into *apidocs* directory.

-API documentation is generated every night along with the nighlty archive;
+API documentation is generated every night along with the nightly archive;
 you can see it at: https://apidoc.galette.eu